 Krakow is the former capital of Poland and it’s literally a vibrant city where you can live a dolce vita at the fullest.
-We stayed close to the city centre and enjoyed its chill-out atmosphere in the evenings.
+Additionally, stayed close to the city centre and enjoyed its chill-out atmosphere in the evenings.

-First thing you absolutely should see in Krakow is Smok Wawelski – The Wawel Dragon.
+In the first place, what you absolutely should see in Krakow is Smok Wawelski – The Wawel Dragon.

 What else to do, to see and to eat in Krakow?